ajfisher/plantuino/README.rst

 Dependencies
 ............

-- A Garduino set up that functions as per the Networked Simple Garduino set up above.
+- A plantuino set up that functions as per the Networked Simple Plantuino set up above.
 - A user account on Pachube (http://www.pachube.com).
 Note a free account is sufficient but you can only have 5 data streams.
 - Your Pachube API key
 - Your Pachube Feed ID